jensdietrich/yamf-remark/README.md

 The default output format is tab-separated values, the respective files can be imported into standard spreadsheet programs like excel.
 The header line is the same as the one used in the input data table.
-The first column contains an id (usually for the student being marked), the other cells contain the marks calculated, soubles scaled between 0 and 1.
+The first column contains an id (usually for the student being marked), the other cells contain the marks calculated, doubles scaled between 0 and 1.
+An additional last column contains the sum of all marks, the header cell value for this column is `SUM`.

 ### JSON, with provenance

 An optional secondary output format is JSON.
 This does not only contain the marks, but also some provenance to justify how marks where calculated.
+The total number of marks is also included.

 **Example:**